 Asbestos Mining in Canada

 Historically, Canada was a major player in the booming asbestos mining industry.
 “Asbestos” actually refers to 6 mineral types, but one called Chrysotile was by far most commonly used.
-Desired for its strength and resistance to fire, asbestos became a common ingredient in many everyday building materials, such as insulation, cement, shingles, tiles, panels and siding.
+Desired for its strength and resistance to fire, asbestos became a common ingredient in many everyday building materials, such as insulation, cement, shingles, tiles, panels, and siding.
 However, once the health hazards of inhaling asbestos dust became widely known, efforts were made to ban asbestos use.
-Inhalation of asbestos fibres can cause serious and fatal illnesses, including mesothelioma.
+Inhalation of asbestos fibers can cause serious and fatal illnesses, including mesothelioma.
 Finally, in 2018 that the federal government passed legislation banning asbestos use.

 Incidence of Mesothelioma

 Although most asbestos mines have closed down, past exposure to asbestos continues to be a significant problem in Canada.
-Symptoms can appear decades after exposure.
+Symptoms can appear decades after the exposure.
 In most cases, the illness does not manifest until 20-50 years after exposure.
 According to the industry, about 2.1 of every 100,000 Canadians are diagnosed annually.
 Further, asbestos exposure continues to be a top cause of occupational death in Canada, with one third of workplace deaths in Canada linked to mesothelioma since 1996.

-Canada also has one of the highest rates of mesothelioma in the world, and the rate of occurrence has risen steadily in the past couple decades.
+Canada also has one of the highest rates of mesothelioma in the world, and the rate of occurrence has risen steadily in the past couple of decades.
 The rate of mesothelioma is expected to rise further over the next few years.

-High Risk Occupations for Asbestos Exposure
+High-Risk Occupations for Asbestos Exposure

 Workers in the following occupations are particularly at risk of asbestos exposure:

-• Asbestos Miners, Ship Loaders and Truck Drivers — Due to close proximity, asbestos miners, ship loaders and truck drivers are at a significantly increased risk of asbestos exposure.
+- Asbestos Miners, Ship Loaders, and Truck Drivers — Due to close proximity, asbestos miners, ship loaders, and truck drivers are at a significantly increased risk of asbestos exposure.

-If you believe that you may be suffering symptoms of mesothelioma, your doctor will review your medical history and send you for a chest x-ray, CT scan or MRI.
+If you believe that you may be suffering symptoms of mesothelioma, your doctor will review your medical history and send you for a chest x-ray, CT scan, or MRI.
 This may reveal pleural thickening commonly seen after asbestos exposure.
 If a large amount of fluid is present in the lungs, doctors may also check for abnormal cells by removing some fluid with a chest tube.
 Generally, a biopsy or removal of a sample piece of tissue is needed to confirm a diagnosis of malignant mesothelioma.
 Researchers are working on ways to determine whether the cancer is present by using blood tests, as elevated amounts of particular substances may be present in the blood.
 However, this research is not yet at an advanced stage.